heinrichreimer/relaxdays-challenge-employees/README.md

 This project was created in the Relaxdays Code Challenge Vol. 1.
 See the [hackathon homepage](https://sites.google.com/relaxdays.de/hackathon-relaxdays/startseite) for more information.
-My participant ID in the challenge was: `CC-VOL1-54`
+Our participant ID in the challenge were: `CC-VOL1-54` and `CC-VOL1-62`

 ## Usage